singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ```
 $ ./bin/ink.linux preview
 ```
-Please note that the official documentation merely uses `ink preview` as the command, but as we've moved and renamed the file, we also have to change the command as above.
+Please note that the official documentation merely uses `ink preview` as the command, but as we've moved and renamed the file, we also have to change the command slightly to reflect this, as seen above.

 Open your web browser of choice and enter *'http://localhost:8000/'* in the address bar and there you go.

-Quite honestly - could it get any easier?
+Quite honestly - could it get any easier or more elegant?

 #### 5. Website Configuration and Content Creation.
 Let's dig a little deeper and look at how to configure the website, as well as create some content.